Sambal0x/sambal0x.github.io/_posts/2019-07-24-payment-bypass-via-parameter-tampering.md

 ---

-I was recently on an engagement testing a client's checkout payment system.
-It was the type of engagement where everything seemed to be locked down and I had no findings for 2 days straight (most likely because I was looking at the wrong place)
+I was recently testing a checkout payment system.
+It was the type of setup where everything seemed to be locked down and I had no findings for 2 days straight (most likely because I was looking at the wrong place)

 ![Give me something...](/assets/img/blog/bangkeyboard.gif)